andyfv/symbol-recognition/README.md

 * Thinned Input

 Just draw/write a stroke in one of the boxes (it doesn't matter which one).
-Below is the table of the symbols and their one-stroke representation.
+Below is the table of the symbols and their single-stroke representation.

 ![Symbols](img/Symbol_Recognition_Table.png)